gohugoio/hugo/content/en/tools/migrations.md

 ## Medium

 - [medium2md](https://github.com/gautamdhameja/medium-2-md) - A simple Medium to Hugo exporter able to import stories in one command, including Front Matter.
+- [medium-to-hugo](https://github.com/bgadrian/medium-to-hugo) - One command tool written in Go to export medium posts into Hugo compatible Markdown format, tags and images included.
+All images will get downloaded locally and linked appropriately.

 ## Tumblr